gevhaz/hugo-theme-notrack/README.md

 {{< /container >}}
 ```

-## How to create a contact box
+## How to create social links

 There is a shortcode for creating a framed area with links to your
 profiles called `contact-box`.
 The thing it does is to put a frame with
-links to your social media on the rights side of the page, and, if you
+links to your social media or other contact info on the rights side of the page, and, if you
 want, some text on the left side of the box, outside the frame.
 Put this
 text within the shortcode tags.